Rusk: Japan

-Rusk is very popular in Japan, found in many bakeries throughout the country as well as shops specializing in rusks.
+Rusk is very common in Japan, found in many bakeries throughout the country as well as shops specializing in rusks.
 Though it is commonly made from shokupan crusts, often sugared or buttered, it may also be made from baguette, croissant, or cake.

 The Levant

 In the Levant this form is called boksum (بقصم) in Iraq and Syria or qurshalla (قرشلة) in Jordan.
 It is made from flour, eggs, oil or butter, sugar, yeast or baking powder, and sometimes a small amount of cardamon.
 It is topped with roasted sesame seeds, black caraway seeds, or anise, and eaten as a dunking biscuit, especially with herbal tea.